Teaching Beyond the Gender Binary in the University Classroom

 Including gender non-conforming topics and/or voices in separate unit(s) of a syllabus.

 Instructors may incorporate gender non-conforming topics and/or voices into a single unit of their syllabus.
-This approach often hinders students’ ability to move beyond the gender binary because this framing “reproduces normative assumptions about the dominance of some groups over others” (Valle-Ruiz et al. 2015).
-This occurs because students “visit” gender non-conforming topics without being forced to engage the full complexities of social power and hierarchies that these topics highlight.
-A more ideal approach is for instructors to incorporate gender non-conforming materials in every course topic and discuss the many questions that these materials provoke over the course of the semester (Preston 2011).
+This approach often hinders students’ ability to think beyond the gender binary because this framing “reproduces normative assumptions about the dominance of some groups over others” (Valle-Ruiz et al. 2015).
+This occurs because students “visit” gender non-conforming topics without being forced to engage the full complexities of social power and hierarchies that these topics highlight, and it doesn’t help students think through the way gender identity or expression intersects with other differences.
+A more ideal approach is for instructors to incorporate gender non-conforming materials in multiple course topics and discuss the many questions that these materials provoke throughout a course (Preston 2011).

 Including only a narrow range of gender non-conforming topics in your syllabus.